Arsenal opens seven-point lead in Premier League and Liverpool beats Newcastle

-Arsenal and Liverpool got back to winning ways in the Premier League on Saturday.
+Arsenal and Liverpool rediscovered that winning feeling in the Premier League on Saturday.

 Arsenal powered seven points clear at the top of the standings after beating Leeds 4-0.
 Mikel Arteta's team ended a three-game winless run in style at Elland Road and strengthened its title charge.

 Defending champion Liverpool finally secured its first league win of 2026 by 4-1 against Newcastle.
 Hugo Ekitike scored two and Florian Wirtz was on target again as two of Liverpool's big summer signings delivered at Anfield.
-Ibrahim Konate sealed the win late on.
+Ibrahima Konate, playing his first game since the recent death of his father, sealed the win.

 Martin Zubimendi, Viktor Gyokeres and Gabriel Jesus were all on target for Arsenal and Leeds goalkeeper Karl Darlow added an own goal.